Special routes of U.S. Route 129

 Several special routes of U.S. Route 129 exist, most of which are in the state of Georgia.

 Current routes

-In order from south to north they are as follows:

 Hawkinsville business route

 U.S. Route 129 Business (US 129 Bus.) in Hawkinsville, Georgia begins on Georgia State Route 26 (SR 26) and travels to the west until it branches off to the northwest across from Warren Street.
 It also travels concurrently with US 341 Bus. and SR 11 Bus.

 Hawkinsville–Macon alternate

 U.S. Route 129 Alternate (US 129 Alt.) is a long alternate route of US 129 that travels from Hawkinsville to Macon, via Cochran, in the central part of the U.S. state of Georgia.

 The highway begins at Jackson Street in a wrong-way concurrency with US 341/SR 27 These highways are also joined by SR 26/SR 112/SR 257 and SR 230.
 Two blocks to the east, all the highways split into a one-way pair before it crosses a pair of bridges over the Ocmulgee River.
 Approximately 0.5 mi later, the road enters Hartford where SR 230 departs to the south-southeast on Lower River Road, US 341/SR 27 travel to the southeast on Eastman Highway, and US 129 Alt. turns nearly due north on Cochran Highway along with SR 26/SR 112/SR 257.
 About 100 ft later, they begin to curve to the northeast and travel northwest of the Hawkinsville–Pulaski County Airport.
 The concurrency begins a curve to a more north-northeast routing, and SR 257 departs the concurrency on Chicken Road.
 A few miles later, the concurrency enters Bleckley County.
 After US 129 Alt.e/SR 26/SR 112 enter Cochran, the street name changes to West Dykes Street.
 Later, it crosses a railroad line previously owned by Southern Railway then intersects US 23 Bus./SR 87 Bus.
 (2nd Street), where SR 26 continues straight ahead onto East Dykes Street, while US 129 Alt./SR 112 turns left onto US 23 Bus./SR 87 Bus.